atvpc/atvpc.com/content/howto-install-pinch-bands.md

 </div>

 ### Step 4
-The last thing you want to do is grab a small tac hammer and just tap down the mushroomed tab till its flat, just in case there are clearence issues.
+The last thing you want to do is grab a small tac hammer and just tap down the mushroomed tab till its flat, just in case there are clearance issues.

 <div class="img-container">
 	<img class="img-fluid img-rounded img-thumb" src="img/howto/pinch-type-bands/4.jpg">